razor-x/config-curator/README.md

 **CLI tool for installing static configuration.**

-- **Idempotent:** syncs directories, copies files, creates system links, and deletes paths to ensure the system will be in a consistent state after each run.
+- **Idempotent:** syncs directories, copies files, creates system links, deletes paths, and sets access permissions to ensure the system will be in a consistent state after each run.
 - **Declarative**: all operations are defined in a manifest file with a simple syntax.